grafana/developer-advocacy/projects/Grafana Office Hours/GOH 22 - Joseph Elliot on Grafana Tempo.md

 > Here are some points to discuss with the guest in the 15 minutes before the stream begins.

-- [ ] How do you pronounce your name?
+- [x] How do you pronounce your name?
 - [ ] What are your pronouns?
 - [ ] We will be using the talking points, but we don't have to be strict about it.
 We don't have to go through all of them, or follow a specific order.
 They're only there to make us comfortable.
-- [ ] Does anyone want to share their screen?
+- [x] Does anyone want to share their screen?
 We can do that now, and I can show you how that works
 - [ ] We'll be streaming to YouTube.
 - [ ] You'll be able to see comments, but if you have links, I have to paste it into the private chat.
 - [ ] You can also use the private chat if you need to say something, but you can also just say it out loud.
 - [ ] If at any point you aren't comfortable talking about something, please either say so or let me know in the private chat, and I'll pivot away from that topic.
 - [ ] Afterwards, we'll say goodbye to the stream, but please stay on past that so we can debrief.
-- [ ] Just in case I disconnect... stall for a minute and I'll be right back.
+- [x] Just in case I disconnect... stall for a minute and I'll be right back.

 ## After the show

 - [ ] Add timestamps to the video (at least four).
 - [ ] Add any links shared to the description of the video.
 - [ ] Add the video to video playlists that make sense (at the very least, the "Grafana Office Hours" one.)

+## Timestamps

+00:00:00 Introductions
+00:05:53 What is distributed tracing?
+00:12:58 Distributed tracing in real life
+00:16:00 Why should we do distributed tracing?
+00:20:29 Querying traces and showing causal relationships 00:28:14 History of Tempo
+00:32:22 TraceQL vs. PromQL vs. LogQL
+00:36:44 How to see distributed tracing on Tempo from scratch 00:45:46 Q - Cool features of TraceQL
+00:49:19 Head, tail, and remote sampling
+00:54:07 Q - Grafana Cloud k6 Tempo integration
+00:58:09 5-minute summary of Tempo